 Starting a business as a professional dog walker is becoming more and more popular.
-The number of walkers taking out insurance with Protectivity has skyrocketed recently with over 2000 walkers now on our books.

 But with all the growth of the industry comes competition.
 In a business scene where every dog counts, ensuring you attract enough clients to pay the bills is becoming tougher.